 procedure TEditInvoiceForm.SetCustomer(ACustomerId: Integer; const ACustomerName: string); begin FCustomerId := ACustomerId; edtCustomer.Text := ACustomerName; end;

-Adding a new invoice and editing an existing one will be handled in the event of closing the modal form as it is done for the directories.
-However, we will not switch the dataset to the CachedUpdates mode in this case because the modification is carried out with the help of stored procedures and we do not use DBAware components.
+Adding a new invoice and editing an existing one will be handled in the Close event of the modal form as we did for the primary modules.
+However, we will not switch the dataset to the CachedUpdates mode in this case because the modification is carried out by stored procedures and we are not using database-aware visual components to capture input.

 procedure TInvoiceForm.actAddInvoiceExecute(Sender: TObject); var xEditorForm: TEditInvoiceForm; begin xEditorForm := TEditInvoiceForm.Create(Self);